Get

 How Much Omega-3 Does My Dog Need?

 The amount of omega-3 your dog needs depends on their weight and current health.
 Dogs need at least 65 mg of DHA/EPA omega-3 per kg.
 Some dogs may benefit from a higher dose.
-We recommend talking to your vet to make sure your dog is getting enough, especially if your dog’s diet doesn’t have many sources of healthy fats.
+We recommend talking to a vet to make sure your dog is getting enough, especially if your dog’s diet doesn’t have many sources of healthy fats.
 While omega-3 is crucial for your dog’s health, be careful with the source you choose.
 Also, keep in mind that much fat in a dog’s diet can lead to weight gain, so the extra calories need to be accounted for in their diet.

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST